NgFEP/CMake_SWIG_TEST/README.md

 ## Expected output!

-a simple print of
+a simple print of:
-"Hello From C++"
+- "Hello From C++"

 ## Authors